Five Have a Wonderful Time: Plot

-George has caught a cold due to swimming in the sea in April and, as such, is unable to join Julian, Dick, and Anne on their planned caravan trip.
+George has caught a cold due to bathing in the sea in April and, as such, is unable to join Julian, Dick, and Anne on their planned caravan trip.
 The other children have already set up their caravans on a hill opposite Faynights Castle.
 George is on the mend from her cold, so she writes a postcard to let Julian, Dick, and Anne know that they should meet her at the railway station the next day.
 That day, the children learn that two scientists have gone missing.
 It’s presumed that the scientists are traitors, and have fled the country to sell secrets.

 A traveling fair arrives and sets up camp directly next to the Kirrin Children.
 The children attempt to make friends with the performers, but the performers do not feel the same way.
 Performers include Alfredo the Fire-Eater, Bufflo the Whip Cracker and his assistant Skippy, Mr. India Rubber, and Mr. Slither, the snake-man.
 The tension between the children and performers finally culminates in the performers waiting until the children have gone for a walk and then hitching up their own horses to the children’s caravans to move them to another field.
 The field that the caravans have been moved to is owned by a farmer who orders the children off his property.
 Unfortunately, the Kirrins are unable to move their caravans without borrowing horses from the performers.
 Julian and Dick leave to speak to the performers but are unsuccessful in their attempt to borrow the horses.
 During this time, their old friend Jo (first introduced in Five Fall into Adventure) arrives and joins the Kirrin children.
 Jo aids Julian and Dick in convincing the fair performers to let them borrow their horses.